 Lifestack

 A lifestack is a list of things that help manage my life.
 These things can range from consumption items to tools, from digital projects to foundational principles of how to operate in private and public spheres.
-Jack Baty had an excellent model (and may have originated the name), but that particular page on his site has been down for some time.
+Jack Baty has an excellent model here.
+I’m not sure if he originated the name, but I can’t seem to find earlier references.
 Ron Guest has an interesting lifestack on his website, one that Jack Baty also inspired.
+Obviously a public-facing lifestack must omit a lot, but I like sharing my server setup and outdoorsing self.

 Computing

 All of my computing machines have hostnames based on various literary and mythological owls.
-My main production machine is named after a Welsh strigiformean goddess, my workhorse laptop after a witching owl of the Hispanic Southwest, and so on.
+My main production machine is named after a Welsh strigiformean goddess, my Mactop after a witching owl of the Hispanic Southwest, one node of my home server after Ascalaphus (who was buried under a rock by Demeter but freed by Heracles, only to be changed into an owl by Demeter again), and another node after Blodeuwedd, turned into a gwdihŵ by Gwydion.

 Main production machine: Arianrhod

-- Arch Linux with Qtile as the window manager; Doom Emacs and Neovim as coding platforms; an intransigent Pipewire-based audio system
+- Arch Linux with Hyprland; Doom Emacs and Neovim as coding and writing platforms

-- A lava lamp and projector of the Milky Way to perform vibemaxxing
+- An adjacent lava lamp and ceiling projector of the Milky Way to perform vibemaxxing

 Laptop 1: Cailleach